cmoylan/dotfiles/home/.config/fisher/github.com/rafaelrinaldi/pure/README.md

 - Excellent prompt character `❯` :
   - Change `❯` to red when previous command has failed ;
-  - Start prompt with _current working directory_ 🏳️ ;
+  - Start prompt with _current working directory_ 🏴 ;
-  - Compact-mode (single-line prompt) 🏳️ ;
+  - Compact-mode (single-line prompt) 🏴 ;
 - Display current directory tail ;
-- check for new release on start 🏳️ ;
+- check for new release on start 🏴 ;
 - Display _username_ and _hostname_ when in an `SSH` session ;
 - Display command _duration_ when longer than `5` seconds ;
 - Display `Python` _virtualenv_ when activated ;
-- Display `VI` mode and custom symbol for non-insert mode 🏳️ ;
+- Display `VI` mode and custom symbol for non-insert mode 🏴 ;
-- Show system time 🏳️ ;
+- Show system time 🏴 ;
-- Show number of running jobs 🏳️ ;
+- Show number of running jobs 🏴 ;
-- Prefix when `root` 🏳️ ;
+- Prefix when `root` 🏴 ;
-- Display `git` branch name 🏳️ ;
+- Display `git` branch name 🏴 ;
   - Display `*` when `git` repository is _dirty_ ;
   - Display `≡` when `git` repository is _stashed_ ;
   - Display `⇡` when branch is _ahead_ (commits to push) ;
   - Display `⇣` when branch is _behind_ (commits to pull) ;
   - Async update when [configured with fish-async-prompt](https://github.com/pure-fish/pure/wiki/Async-git-Prompt) ;
 - Update terminal title with _current folder_ and _command_ ;
+- Detect when running in a container

+🏴: Enabled or disabled via a [feature flag](#-features-flags).

 ## :paintbrush: Configuration